-When asked why we create videos Beyond Words, students put it best:
+When asked why we create wordless videos, students put it best:

-- Everyone's always telling me what to believe and how things work.
-I feel like now I get to think for myself.
+"Everyone is always telling me what to believe and how things work.
+I feel like now I get to think for myself."

-Instead of telling viewers what to think, we want to ask you to think critically -- to wonder!
+Instead of telling viewers what to think, we ask you to think critically -- to wonder!
 Instead of accidentally or intentionally prescribing a fixed narrative, we want to intentionally prescribe deep curiosity and wonder.

-When we sit down at a meeting or walk into class, there is no voiceover telling us who other people are, what they're thinking, or what they're feeling.
+When we sit down at a meeting or walk into class, there is no voiceover telling us who other people are, what others are thinking, or what others are feeling.
 We have to wonder.
 We have to engage.
+We have to ask.

 Wordless videos can help kids value and act on their curiosity about other people, perspectives, and ways of life early in life and every day.
 In a globally inclusive way (no language barriers).
 That's showing to matter for academic learning, too.